 building these new lanes?

-Afternoon and morning congestion in this area is heavy because of commuters heading to and from Bellevue, as well as from commuters leaving and entering the University of Washington Bothell campus and business parks in Bothell and Kirkland.
+Afternoon and morning congestion in this area is heavy because of commuters heading to and from Bellevue, as well as from commuters entering and exiting the University of Washington Bothell campus and business parks in Bothell and Kirkland.

 The End Result

-The completed project adds additional traffic capacity between Kirkland and Bothell and combines it with the existing HOV lane to create a two-lane express toll system in both directions.
+The completed project adds additional traffic capacity between Kirkland and Bothell and combines it with the existing carpool lane to create a dual express toll lane system in both directions.
 This comprehensive project complements the Kirkland Nickel Stage 1 project in relieving congestion on I-405 in the north end of the corridor.

 - Congestion relief.
 The addition of the northbound and southbound lanes between NE 6th Street and SR 522 reduces congestion by increasing capacity.